MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics.md

 Data Lake Storage is a key part of Cortana Intelligence, meaning that it works with Azure Synapse Analytics, Power BI, and Azure Data Factory for a complete cloud big-data and advanced analytics platform that helps you with everything from data preparation to doing interactive analytics on large-scale datasets.
 Architected from the ground up for cloud scale and performance, Data Lake Storage is a cost-effective solution to run big data workloads.
 With Data Lake Storage, your organization can analyze all its data in a single place with no artificial constraints.

 > [!NOTE]
-> At general availability, enablement of data export will be limited to customers with a paid, premium Microsoft Dataverse license<!--note from editor: Note singular license.
-If it should be plural, please delete "a".--> available for the tenant.
+> At general availability, enablement of data export will be limited to customers with a paid, premium Microsoft Dataverse license available for the tenant.
 Details of these requirements will be provided in admin documentation and in general availability [release plans](/dynamics365/release-plans/).
 Additional details about minimum Dataverse capacity requirements to access the data export features will be announced in advance of general availability.

 ## Prerequisites

 - To set up data export in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), you'll need one of these roles: Power Platform Service admin, Dynamics 365 admin, or Microsoft 365 Global admin.

-- [Create a storage account](/azure/storage/blobs/create-data-lake-storage-account) to use with Azure Data Lake Storage Gen2.<!--note from editor: Is this use of "Gen2" intentional and necessary?
-The Cloud Style Guide suggests that unless Gen1 is mentioned in an article, we don't have to specify any version.--> Make sure you select the same location for the data lake storage account as your Power BI tenant.
+- [Create a storage account](/azure/storage/blobs/create-data-lake-storage-account) to use with Azure Data Lake Storage Gen2.
+Make sure you select the same location for the data lake storage account as your Power BI tenant.
 To learn more about how to determine your Power BI tenant location, see [Where is my Power BI tenant located?](/power-bi/admin/service-admin-where-is-my-tenant-located).
 In addition, you must have *owner* or *contributor* access to the Data Lake Storage account, in addition to *owner* or *contributor* access to the Azure subscription.

   > [!NOTE]
   > Your organization's Azure Active Directory (Azure AD) global admin must be the one who sets up the connection.
 This is required because your tenant has to allow the service to access the Data Lake Storage account.
-This is a one-time setup only, and will need to be performed by the Azure AD admin.<!--note from editor: I moved step 3 to this note because it isn't a step.
-(Step 1 wasn't either, so I changed to bullets.-->
+This is a one-time setup only, and will need to be performed by the Azure AD admin.

 ## Simplify data with Data Lake Storage